uscensusbureau/data-course-ideas/ISSUE_TEMPLATE.md

 > Hello!
 Want to submit a course idea?
 You've come to the right place.
+[Here's an example of how to fill this out](https://github.com/uscensusbureau/data-course-ideas/issues/1).

+## About You

-First, introduce yourself (replace the `...` with your own words):
+> First, introduce yourself (replace the `...` with your own words):

 Your name: ...
 Your affiliation (company, agency, university, etc.): ...